hc0503/django-trading-api-mtrade/README.md

 Windows carriage returns appear as the `^M` chars; you can remove them from files with gnu sed (bsd sed won't work): `sed -i 's/\r//' <filename>`

 ### About mtrade manager
 `mtrade_manager` is script that will help us during development.
-It's purpose is to populate our database with initialization data.
+It's purpose is (1) to reset database content and (2) to populate database with initialization data.
-To run script:
+To run mtrade manager:
 `./manage.py runscript mtrade_manager`

 ### About app zero
 App zero contains the models we will be using in our platform.
-They must be decoupled when moving to their respective modules.
+Currently, they make use of models.ForeignKeys when referencing each other.
+This must be evaluated when movin models out of app zero, since modules must be decouples.